Manage and maintain multilingual content that integrates seamlessly with Plone.

 - Press ‘Save’

 Now we have a few languages to play with, and can go back to the Plone interface.
-Notice how you now have flags indicating your selected languages under the print/sendto area.
+Notice how you now have a few language names in the top right corner.

 We now want to add a simple type:

 - Add a ‘Page’.